Nachtfeuer/concept-cpp/README.md

  - supports code coverage report
  - supports cppcheck
  - object serialization (started)
-  - can dump simple objects with field of standard types and fiels being again an object of fields to JSON format
+   - can dump simple objects with field of standard types and fields being again an object of fields to JSON format
    - minimal adjustment necessary for your custom data class.

 Next Action Items (planned)
 ---------------------------
- - providing new report for TAP format (https://testanything.org/)
-   - understood by Jenkins (plugin exists).
  - unittests:
    - warn about:
      - suites with no test